-The release parameter must contain the entire filename of the version of the mod desired, usually as specified on the curseforge site for the mod.
+The release parameter must contain either the entire filename of the version of the mod desired, usually as specified on the curseforge site for the mod, or the curseforge id of the release.
+The curseforge id of the release can be useful if the curseforge search api is not find the exact mod you want.